jdougan/siren/README.md

 * _resp-enctype_ (**Link**._type_)
 * _field-schema_ (**Field**._type_)

+#### Commentary
 > The _value_ and _properties_ attributes need clarification of the type of their values.
 They are listed here as **jdata**, but could conceiveably be interpreted as **opaque-data**

-> Should the collections be reified?
-It might help in dealing with uniqueness requirements.

 > The elements values for the attributes _action_ and _fields_ have uniquness requirements with regards to _name_.
 Is this core, tentative or incidental?
-If it is core would using a **dict** make sense?
+If it is core would modelling using using a **dict** make sense?
+> Should the collection attributes be modelled as annotated relations?
+It might help in dealing with uniqueness requirements.
+OTOH, If we think of the _actions_ and _fields_ as subcomponent relations, where the children are never shared, we don't have to manage the _name_ uniqueness in a global sense.
+> The _links_ relation may be best modelled as the same.
+The _entities_ are a bit harder though , as they are already either full **Entity** or attenuated shadows of the same.

 ### Model Attribute Types